Identifying Microbes that Produce Omega-3 Fatty Acids Could Lead to Probiotics

 The research team also includes Assoc.
 Dean for Research and Graduate Studies Prof. Dhimiter Bello of the Zuckerberg College of Health Sciences and Asst.
 Prof. of Chemistry Pengyuan Liu, who will test the zebrafish fatty acid profiles to see if higher levels of omega-3s were produced.
 This combined effort will best identify potential bacteria that are successful in producing omega-3s.

-“Solving complex problems such as how bacteria that reside in the gut microbiome produce omega-3s requires the power of interdisciplinary to unlock new insights,” says Bello.
+“Solving complex problems such as how bacteria that reside in the gut microbiome produce omega-3s requires the power of interdisciplinary science to unlock new insights,” says Bello.
 “By partnering with Aviwell, an industry leader and innovator in life sciences and machine learning, we’re able to accelerate the pace of discovery and the translation to real-world applications.”

 In collaboration with the Army’s DEVCOM Soldier Center, Combat Feeding Division, Mangano will lead an advisory board to identify the most effective and acceptable delivery system of the probiotics to soldiers and plan future related research.